Website Uptime & Performance Monitoring

 Let's Get Started:

-Users can also click Add New and configure checks one by one from the Checks screen ( Monitoring>Checks ) to add a new check.
-Start with an HTTP(S) check, but also explore each monitoring check type based on your needs.
-Change the check type via the Check Type dropdown menu to any of our available check types .
+Users can also click Monitoring > Checks followed by Add New to add a new check.
+We recommend you begin with an HTTP(S) check, but also explore each monitoring check type based on your needs.
+Change the check type via the Check Type dropdown menu to any of our available check types.

 Tip: When creating or editing a check, select a location from the dropdown and then click Run Test to verify settings are correct.